 Q: What excites you in your current work?

-A: I am extremely excited and motivated to help my client grow their portfolio with Experian’s solutions.
-Ever since the pandemic began, we’ve had to shift our sales approach because a lot of our clients were used to us showing up on-site.
-It took some time to rework my approach in order to have that same level of engagement virtually, but now I have three key tactics I use.
+A: Ever since the pandemic began, we’ve had to shift our approach because a lot of our clients were used to us showing up on site.
+It took some time to rework my approach in order to have that same level of engagement through a camera lens, but now I have three key tactics I use.

-First, I almost always – 99% of the time – keep my camera on during meetings.
-People buy from those they like and trust.
-Second, since I can’t talk to people in the office hallway or lobby like I used to, I send something every week to keep our name in front of clients: a consumer activity dashboard, a new piece of legislation or thought leadership article, or a new solution developed in response to the COVID-19 crisis.
-Third, I help clients understand the impact of COVID-19 on current consumer behavior – specifically on credit utilization, inquires, and probability of default.
+First, I almost always – 99% of the time – keep my camera on.
+People buy from those who they like and trust.
+Second, I can’t talk to people in the hallway like I used to, so I have something every week to keep our name in front of clients: a thought leadership article, a new piece of legislation, or a new solution developed in response to the COVID-19 crisis.
+Third, I help clients understand the impact of COVID-19 on current consumer behavior – spending and increased credit card usage, and impact on loan attribution scores.

 Q: What does it take to succeed both in an interview process and at Experian?

 A: The main thing is you have to be hungry for knowledge.
-There is so much to learn.
-You’ll learn when you come to Experian that we are more than credit reports, we are an information technology company.
-We are a systems and services company, and a majority of our solutions are technology-based, so it is important to understand all of these services and how they’re connected to your clients.
-You have to be a lifelong learner to achieve success at Experian.
+There is just so much to learn.
+Learn when you come to a credit bureau that we are an information technology company.
+We are a systems and services company, so we have the credit bureau space.
+But a lot of our solutions are more technology-based, so it is important to understand all of these services and how they’re connected to your clients.
+You have to be a lifelong learner.

 Q: You have successfully navigated three careers.
 What advice would you give someone who wants to take the lead in a sales role or move into a sales role?

 A: When I run into something that I can’t get past, I educate myself.
 There are always going to be times when you have a knowledge gap, and it’s up to you to fill it.
 I think that sometimes we rely on other people to give us that information, but I take the ownership to close that learning gap.